-After the franchise officially became the Philadelphia Eagles in 1933, the Eagles logo was born.
+After the franchise officially became the Philadelphia Eagles in 1933, the Philadelphia Eagles logo was born.
 However, it has been through some extreme modifications to get to where it’s at now.

 From different color palettes and modernized styles to last-place finishes and a Super Bowl-winning franchise, this little bird has been through it all.

 1933 – 1935

 The designer who produced the original version of the Philadelphia Eagles logo in 1933, took a very traditional approach and incorporated a lot of detail.